 Optional forms of insurance in Qatar

 There is no compulsory health insurance system in Qatar.
-The government funds a public healthcare program that is available to all who have a healthcare card.
+The government funds Qatar’s public healthcare program that is available to all who have a healthcare card.
 This includes expat residents who meet eligibility requirements.

 Anyone who cannot access public healthcare, or who wants a higher level of coverage, can purchase private health insurance in Qatar.
 Many private-sector employers offer this and individuals can also choose their own tailored plans.